 In the beginning, it appears that she did.

 While Daisy and Jay Gatsby had a short-term love affair, she actually knew very little about him.
-While he sent letters and kept promising to return after the war, Gatsby didn’t return soon enough to pusue Daisy.
+He sent letters and kept promising to return after the war, but he didn’t return soon enough to pursue Daisy.

-Jordan Baker tells narrator Nick Carraway in Chapter 4 that-
+Enter Tom Buchanan.
+Jordan Baker tells narrator Nick Carraway in Chapter 4 how Daisy adored Tom –

 Unfortunately, soon afterward, Tom has a minor traffic accident where it is revealed that he was with one of the maids from the hotel.